 Minerals Module

 An ontology module for some 4600 mineral species extracted from the RRUFF database with URIs in http://loop3d.org/GSO/ontology/2020/1/.
 The content has been enhanced with links mined from the WikiData mineral list, which only yielded about 3600 species.
 Qualities on each species include a list of elements present in the mineral (chemistryelements), the crystal system, Fleischer’s Group classification, a URL link to the handbook of mineralogy, the IMA chemical formula (html encoded), the IMA mineral number, IMA status, IUPAC chemical name, the Mindat.org ID number, URL link to Mindat.org, the RRUFF chemical formula (HTML encoded), the RRUFF name (with extended character set), RRUFF name html encoded, RRUFF name plain (plain ASCII characters substituted for special characters), status notes, structural group (provided by RRUFF), Strunz (version 10) class code, Label for the Strunz class, URL for mineral in WebMineral, and adoption date from Wikipedia.
 Not all fields are populated for all species.
 Some subclass relations were added in this ontology for feldspars and clay minerals to facilitate rock mineralogy descriptions.
-Additional work needs to be done to define useful mineral groups for rock description, and also to select a reduced set of perhaps 500 minerals that are likely to show up in actual 3-D modelling.
+Additional work needs to be done to define useful mineral groups for rock description, and also to select a reduced set of perhaps 500 minerals that are likely to be useful for 3-D Earth models.

 Geologic Process Module

 This ontology module represents geologic processes, as well some anthropogenic or biologic processes that impact geology.
-It is based on terms and definitions from the 2016 SKOS-RDF version of the CGI Event Process vocabulary, but some revisions have been made in the hierarchy, along with mapping to the functional process categories additive, subtractive, transformation, and deformation.
+It is based on terms and definitions from the 2016 SKOS-RDF version of the CGI Event Process vocabulary, but some revisions have been made in the hierarchy, along with mapping to the functional process categories additive, subtractive, transformation, and deformation (Perrin et al, 2005).

 Physical Setting Module